Richard Charles Guthridge: Early years

 Richard followed in his father's footsteps by becoming a mariner at a young age and even looks to have sailed with his father on at least one occasion.
-The Merchant Shipping Act 1844 stipulated that every British seaman should have a register ticket.
+The Merchant Shipping Act 1844 (7 & 8 Vict. c.
+112) stipulated that every British seaman should have a register ticket.
 These records confirm that Richard's seaman's ticket (ticket number 473023) was issued in London on 24 November 1851 and that he first went to sea at the age of 14.
 For his first official voyage he joined the crew of the "Albermarle" for a round trip from London to ports in Australia, leaving London on 29 November 1851 and returning on 21 January 1853.
 The Master of this vessel was John F Trivett and the Agreement and Crew List (A&CL) states that Richard acted as a Caddy/Servant on this voyage.
 Several crewmen deserted the vessel in Adelaide in 1852 in pursuit of the goldfields but Richard returned to London and was honourably discharged on 24 January 1853.
 The Albermarle's A&CL also shows that a James Gutteridge (ticket number 18987), aged 36 and born in Poplar, worked as a Steward on this voyage alongside Richard.
 This is almost certainly Richard's father and he was discharged in London on 5 February 1853.

 Richard subsequently joined the crew of the "Index" and made voyages in 1853 and 1854.
 In 1854 the 220-ton Index travelled to Saint Kitts in the West Indies.
 Although Richard had planned to stay and work on a local banana plantation, he was forced to return to London due to poor health.
 He later joined the crew of the "Severn" under Captain Scowcroft and travelled again to Australia, leaving London on 7 October 1855 and arriving on 31 December 1855.
 A contemporary account from a passenger travelling on another Australia-bound vessel described the excitement of arriving into Portland Bay after the 3-month voyage and the sighting of the Severn in November 1852:

 The arrival of the Severn into Portland Bay in December 1855 generated additional excitement in the colony because the vessel transported a famous racehorse called "King Alfred" from England.
 The celebrated four-year-old thorough bred stood fifteen and a half hands and was imported by its owner Mr Richard Lewis, apparently as breeding stock for the local racehorsing industry.